SeanChao/mirror-cache/docs/README.md

 - `path`: the path of cached data
 - `metadata_db`: the metadata database to use: `redis` or `sled`.
 See [Cache Policies](#cache-policies) for details

+For other policy-specific options, see [Cache Policies](#cache-policies) for details.

 ### Hot reloading

 Any changes on the configuration file will trigger a configuration reload after a delay of 2 secs.